strongbox/strongbox-docs/Artifact-Coordinates.md

 # General

-Artifact coordinates help you to identify an artifact (regardless of the type of artifact -- Maven, Ant, Nuget, RPM, etc).
+Artifact coordinates are an abstraction which allows you to identify an artifact (regardless of the type of artifact -- Maven, Ant, Nuget, RPM, etc).

 Coordinates could, for example be things like:
 * `groupId`